LLNL/sepsense/README.md

 cd docker && ./build.sh
 ```
 ### Download Data
+This code is centered around the [link][https://github.com/fMoW/dataset "Functional Map of the World (fMoW) Dataset"].
+The pre-processing and partitioning scripts assume that this dataset is being used, but most of the code is general, and can be adapted to other datasets.
-Instructions for downloading the Functional Map of the World dataset are included in the corresponding repo: https://github.com/fMoW/dataset
+Instructions for downloading the fMoW dataset are included in the [link][https://github.com/fMoW/dataset "corresponding repo"].
 ### Pre-Process Data
 ### Run Experiment
 ### View Results

+## License
+TBD